-ARPA-E plans to fully fund your negotiated budget at the time of award.
+ARPA-E plans to fully fund your negotiated budget at the time of award (with the exception of Phase 2 of Category 1 projects), subject to the availability of appropriated funds.

 B. ARPA-E FUNDING AGREEMENTS

 Through Cooperative Agreements, Technology Investment Agreements, and similar agreements, ARPA-E provides financial and other support to projects that have the potential to realize ARPA-E's statutory mission.
 ARPA-E does not use such agreements to acquire property or services for the direct benefit or use of the U.S. Government.